Has Anyone Recovered from Lyme Disease?

 Can people recover after years of Lyme disease?

 Yes.
-Even patients with long-standing symptoms can improve with comprehensive, individualized care, although recovery is often gradual rather than immediate.
+Many patients with prolonged illness experience meaningful improvement, although recovery is usually gradual rather than immediate.

 Why do some symptoms persist after treatment?

-Persistent symptoms may reflect inflammation, immune dysregulation, nervous system changes, or co-infections rather than ongoing active infection.
+Persistent symptoms may reflect inflammation, immune dysregulation, nervous system changes, or co-infections rather than a single mechanism.

 Is relapse common after Lyme disease treatment?